Center for Quantitative Medicine

 From the back cover

-four mathematical adventures, including the Bernoulli numbers as
+the stories of four mathematical adventures, including the

-numerical solutions to equations throughout time, the discovery of
+equations throughout time, the discovery of curvature and

-curvature and geometric space, and the quest for patterns in prime
+geometric space, and the quest for patterns in prime numbers.

 mathematical thought.
 Particular advantages of the historical

-proposed conceptual solutions, and a glimpse into the direction
+perspective to proposed conceptual solutions, and a glimpse into

-research has taken.
-The text is ideal for an undergraduate
+the direction research has taken.
+The text is ideal for

 Mathematical Masterpieces is suitable for several types of college courses:

-(which discusses teaching uses for the book), the table of contents,
+uses for the book), the table of contents, and the chapter

-and the chapter introductions and some sample sections of the book.
-The
+introductions and some sample sections of the book.
+The article The bridge

 between the continuous and the discrete via original sources

-in the Calculus Curriculum discusses how source material from our
+the Calculus Curriculum discusses how source material from

-sources, in a NSF-funded program to develop, test, evaluate, and
+historical sources, in NSF-funded programs to develop, test,

 combinatorics, abstract algebra, logic, and algorithmic thought in

-pedagogy and results of our Phase I NSF pilot grant, including the
+for the pedagogy and results of our Phase I NSF pilot

-Mathematics and Computer Science via Primary Historical Sources for
+Discrete Mathematics and Computer Science via Primary Historical

-the work commencing in year 2008 under our Phase II NSF expansion
+Sources for the work commencing in year 2008 under our Phase

-grant, including the many new projects being created under that grant.
+II NSF expansion grant, including the many new projects created

 Top of this page